AElfProject/AElf/docs-sphinx/reference/acs/acs1.md

 The permission check code is in the lines 8 and 9, and ``RequiredMethodFeeControllerSet`` prevents the permission is not set before.

-If permissions are not set, the ``SetMethodFee`` method can only be called by the default address of the Parliamentary contract.
-If a method is sent through the default address of ``Parliament``, it means that two-thirds of the block producers have agreed to the proposal.
+If permissions are not set, the ``SetMethodFee`` method can only be called by the default address of the Parliament organization.
+If a method is sent through this organization, it means that two-thirds of the block producers have agreed to the proposal.

 ```c#
 private void RequiredMethodFeeControllerSet()